A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Bullseye functionality

-Table \ref{tab:pair-fns} has a list of functions provided by \texttt{bullseye} to calculate pairwise variable scores.
+We also provide utility functions to calculate various pairwise variable scores.
+These are listed in Table \ref{tab:pair-fns}.
 Each of these functions takes as input a \texttt{data.frame} containing a dataset and \texttt{handle.na} which defaults to \texttt{TRUE} (and uses pairwise complete observations).
 Each excludes variables which are not of the appropriate type for the score to be calculated.
 Other arguments may optionally be passed to the underlying calculation function, specified in the ``From'' column of Table \ref{tab:pair-fns}.
-Each of these \texttt{pair\_xx} functions produces an output which is of class \texttt{pairwise}, with the \texttt{score} and \texttt{pair\_type} columns filled in as appropriate.
+Each of these \texttt{pair\_*} functions produces an output which is a tibble of class \texttt{pairwise}, with the \texttt{score} and \texttt{pair\_type} columns filled in as appropriate.
 The function \texttt{pair\_mine} will optionally provide multiple measures for each variable pair, while \texttt{pair\_scagnostics} defaults to providing all nine scagnostics from \CRANpkg{scagnostics}.

+The calculation in the previous code snippet can be done in one step with the \texttt{bullseye} function \texttt{pair\_cor}.
+Notice that this automatically excludes non-numeric variables and handles missing values using pairwise complete observations.
+In the example below, the optional argument \texttt{method\ =\ "spearman"} is specified so Spearman correlation is calculated, rather than the default Pearson.